 If a child has mild mono symptoms, a parent may think this is a cold or flu, especially if fever and a sore throat are the main symptoms.

-A study published in Age and Ageing states that mono is less common in adults aged over 40 years.
-Adults may not experience the classic symptoms of red throat and swollen glands.
+A study from 2006 notes that mono is less common in adults aged over 40 years.
+Adults may not experience the classic symptoms of a red throat and swollen lymph nodes.

 When to see a doctor

 Many illnesses cause fever and sore throat, particularly colds, flu, and common viruses.

 Mono can resemble other illnesses, so people should contact a doctor if they have concerns about symptoms that may indicate mono.

 Parents should call a doctor if a child:

 - does not want to eat

 - has a severe headache or sore throat

 - has a temperature of 104° Fahrenheit or above